simonharris/pycleandata/README.md

 # pycleandata

-Retrieve and clean datasets for use in machine learning experiments.
+Retrieve and clean data sets for use in machine learning experiments.

 ## Usage